NittoNeko/Rally-the-Brave/Documentation/manual.md

 ## Rarity

-All equipment, skills, souls can be divided into four rarities: Common, Rare, Legendary and Cursed.
-Generally Cursed is the best quality players can find but at a price.
+All equipment, skills, souls can be divided into four rarities: Common, Rare, Legendary.

 ## Status

 Status includes common effects called buff and debuff like increasing players’ attributes, and special effects like loss of control.
 Since special effects are powerful, it has its limitations: the same special effects can only apply to a single target several times in a certain time, and they never stack.

+Special Debuff include:
+*   snared: cannot move.
+*   unwise: cannot use item.
+*   coward: cannot use any skill.

+Special
+*   purified: immune to debuff.
+*   immortal: immune to damage.

 ## Merchant